More U.S. LNG Heads to Brazil, Nearing Ranks of Top Asian Buyers

 Brazil’s drought has resulted in a significant demand shift in the liquefied natural gas markets.
 The country normally relies on hydro to provide electricity but those plants have been running below capacity for two years.
 The below chart of rainfall at hydro plants suggests the nearest relief tends to arrive in the early part of the year in line with seasonal factors.

-That suggests continued demand for LNG cargoes for at least the next few months.
+That suggests continued demand for LNG cargoes for the at least the next few months.
 The added expense of burning imported gas rather than domestic hydro is a significant cause of the perception rising inflation.
 Additional demand drivers for LNG have also been a significant cause of energy cost inflation in the UK and Europe as natural gas prices have surged higher this year.